decentralized-identity/sidetree/docs/contribution-guidlines.md

 fix(spec): ambiguity around update operation terminology
 ```

+### Breaking changes

+When your commit features a breaking change, the commit body should feature `BREAKING CHANGE: <description of the breaking change>` so that these are noted correctly in the resulting changelog.

 ### Helper script

 A helper scripts of `commit` is included in the `package.json` to aid in making well formed commit messages, when you are ready to commit changes simply run the following and follow the prompts